AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     will rename channel 3 to be "A" and channel 4 to be "Z", but will leave channels 0--3 with their old names.

+    Optional appended modifiers include:

+      `:subimages=` *indices-or-names*
+        Include/exclude subimages (see :ref:`sec-oiiotool-subimage-modifier`).
+        Only included subimages will have their channels renamed.

 .. _sec-oiiotool-shuffle-channels-or-subimages: